This article is not about the packing list for what I am carrying in my backpack.

 All the new things

 This trip is different from all my previous trips.
 It’s true, even though I played it down to my anxious mother.

-Yes, I’ve travelled alone before – but never for this long (1 month), to places generally admitted to be indifferently supportive of one’s travel plans.
+Yes, I’ve travelled alone before – but never for this long (1 month), and never to places generally admitted to be indifferently supportive of one’s independent travel plans.

 Yes, I had gone backpacking once, and had begun to dabble back into it (and very appreciative of the truly impressive backpack technical design that has happened in the interim).
 But I can’t say that I am used to it, yet.

 And while I have stayed at hostels before, it was only infrequently.
 Certainly I’ve not done it in the time after I began to feel like I have ‘caught up‘.
 This would be its test.

 And then I’m going trekking – over 10 days.
 Even though I would have the assistance of a guide and porter, and I’m not in terrible shape, possibly this is the longest duration trek that I have done.
 Certainly it’s the first time in the mountains.
 Where it’s cold.
 Even in August.
 And I am famously cold-unresistant.